A London Symphony: Later history and versions

-The reception accorded to the Chandos recording of the 1914 score persuaded Ursula Vaughan Williams to allow a live performance of the original version.
+The reception accorded to the Chandos recording of the 1914 score persuaded Ursula Vaughan Williams to authorise a live performance of the original version.
 In November 2003, Richard Hickox conducted the original 1914 score with the London Symphony Orchestra at the Barbican, in the first live performance of this version since 1918.
 The Proms presented an additional live performance of the 1914 version on 19 July 2005, with Hickox conducting the BBC National Orchestra of Wales.

-In his liner note commentary to the Chandos recording of the original version, Michael Kennedy placed the status of the original score as subordinate to the final 1936 published version:

-There can be no question of the original version supplanting the revision.
-The 1936 score represents the symphony as Vaughan Williams wanted it to exist for posterity.
-The cuts and re-scorings were his own decisions, not forced on him, like Bruckner's, by well-meaning friends.
-Vaughan Williams would, and did, ask for advice, but never took it against his own inclinations.